NaomiBid/CV/README.md

 ## Naomi Bid

-Highly motivated full stack junior software developer, with many years experience as a business owner and entrepreneur.
+Highly motivated full stack junior developer, with many years experience as a business owner and entrepreneur.
 Currently looking to join a company where I can utilize and further develop my coding and tech skills in a business focused work environment.
 My career goal is to take on a role in a software team which allows me to contribute and help the growth of the company.

 ## Skills and Experience